dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 -->
 [!code-csharp[Work_with_the_entity_1](../../../samples/core/ChangeTracking/AccessingTrackedEntities/Samples.cs?name=Work_with_the_entity_1)]

 The Entry method can also be used on entities that are not yet tracked.
 This _does not start tracking the entity_; the state of the entity is still `Detatched`.
-However, the returned EntityEntry can now be used to change the entity state, at which point the entity will become tracked in the given state.
+However, the returned EntityEntry can then be used to change the entity state, at which point the entity will become tracked in the given state.
 For example, the following code will start tracking a Blog instance as `Added`:

 <!--
         var newBlog = new Blog();